levelupcc/level-up/_pages/community/contribute-and-collaborate/contribute-and-collaborate.md

 ## How to contribute to the content

-[This tutorial](https://github.com/the-engine-room/level-up/wiki/How-to-Contribute-to-Level-Up-Community-Resources-Page) explains how you can contribute to the [community resources section](https://the-engine-room.github.io/level-up/community/community-resources-and-tools/) of the Level Up website.
+[This tutorial](https://github.com/the-engine-room/level-up/wiki/How-to-Add-Content#adding-a-new-community-resource) explains how you can contribute to the [community resources section](https://the-engine-room.github.io/level-up/community/community-resources-and-tools/) of the Level Up website.

+If you want to update an existing page, you can follow [this tutorial](https://github.com/the-engine-room/level-up/wiki/How-to-Edit-Content).

-If you want to update or add a new page, you can follow [this tutorial](https://github.com/the-engine-room/level-up/wiki/How-to-Edit-or-Add-a-New-Page).
+If you want to add a new page, you can follow [this tutorial](https://github.com/the-engine-room/level-up/wiki/How-to-Add-Content#adding-a-new-page).

 ## How to comment on the content